LogoLogo

 This is a Carbon Storage Module and covers the biochar application to soils.
 This module is part of the Riverse BiCRS methodology, which allows Project Developers to choose the relevant modules for their project, and shall be used with the necessary accompanying modules.

-See more details on how modules are organized in the BiCRS home page.
+See more details on how modules are organized in the .

-Biochar may be applied directly to soils, or may be incorporated into products that will be applied to soils, such as soil additives, horticultural substrates, potting soil, fertilizer mixes, or compost.
+Biochar may be applied directly to soils or incorporated into soil-related products, such as soil additives, horticultural substrates, potting soils, fertilizer mixes, or compost.

 Projects may be designed to prioritize bio-oil or bioenergy production, where biochar is the co-product.
 Such projects may still be eligible for removal Riverse Carbon Credits under this module, if they meet all criteria outlined herein.